ccverak/carloscastellanos.dev/content/posts/2016-08-27-from-monoliths-to-microservices.md

 ### How did I get to “Microservices”?

-I see the transition from plain OO to OO Design (OOD) as a homology to Monolith to Microservices one, both are related to move to independent, easy to manage smaller units talking through messages according to contracts, isn’t this what we call Micro-services on application architectures?.
+I see the transition from "Plain OO to OO Design (OOD)" as a homology to the "Monolith to Microservices" one, both are related to move to independent, easy to manage smaller units talking through messages according to contracts, isn’t this what we call Micro-services on application architectures?.
 I just made my point.
 Let’s answer the most common question on the subject:

 **Which is better for you?** this is subjective and context dependent, so it depends, in some cases are better concise Monolith on other cases modular and loosely coupled Units of Work, both have pros and cons.
 I like to think as the second as an evolution of the first.
 To pick one just research what are doing people with similar problems, try both approaches to understand which one is adequate for the problem and your brain capacity, yes different people deal and react differently to disperse or concrete systems and the same with levels of abstractions.
 Don’t try do it perfect from the beginning, spent time in the process so you can form an opinion.